 TSX and OTC: MPVD

-Mountain Province Diamonds Inc. ("Mountain Province", the "Company") (TSX: MPVD) (OTCQX: MPVD) today announces production and sales results for the second quarter ended June 30, 2022 ("the Quarter" or "Q2 2022") from the Gahcho Kué Diamond Mine ("GK Mine").
+Mountain Province Diamonds Inc. ("Mountain Province", the "Company") (TSX: MPVD) & (OTC: MPVD) today announces operating and sales results for the third quarter ended September 30, 2023 ("the Quarter" or "Q3 2023") from the Gahcho Kué Diamond Mine ("GK Mine").
+Additionally, the Company wishes to provide details of its third quarter 2023 earnings release and conference call.
 All figures are expressed in Canadian dollars unless otherwise noted.
-Additionally, the Company is providing updated FY 2022 production guidance which reflects a slower-than-planned ramp up following Covid-19 and process facility-related difficulties in Q122.
-These challenges are being addressed and significant improvements in dilution management, processed grade and process plant availability have been achieved throughout June 2022 and leading into Q322.

 Total tonnes mined (ore and waste)

 Ore tonnes mined

 Carats recovered (49% share)

 During the third quarter, 478,653 carats were sold for total proceeds of $60.3 million ( US$45.3 million ), resulting in an average price of $126 per carat ( US$95 per carat).
 These results compare to Q3 2022 where 805,227 carats were sold for total proceeds of $110.6 million ( US$83.3 million ), resulting in an average value of $137 per carat ( US$103 per carat).

 The relative reduction in volume sold in Q3 2023 reflects the Company's decision to strategically stock a sub-set of the lower value goods available for sale in order to defend its prices in the rough market.
 We expect to sell the goods stocked in the Company's planned December sale.